ascholerChemeketa/armTutorial/_sources/Functions/StackFrame.rst

          first variable for foo ,
          second variable for foo ,
          lr for bar, < fp
-         old fp (for foo),
+         0xfffffff8 (fp for foo),
          first variable for bar ,
          more??? ,  < sp

       Bar's stack frame is built on top of foo's.
-It occupies 0xffffffe0-0xffffffec
+It occupies 0xffffffe0-0xffffffec.
+      It stores foo's ``fp`` - 0xfffffff8 - into its stack frame so that it can be restored.

-   .. tab:: bar is called from foo
+   .. tab:: bar returns to foo

       .. stackdiagram::